 Boating & Fishing in Jervis Bay and Shoalhaven

-Voyage down the sheltered waters of Currambene Creek on board Jervis Bay Wild's 'Pontoon Boat' for their sunset cruise, which treats you to an evening of relaxation and indulgence.
-Explore the inlets further by hiring a boat, kayak or stand up paddleboard at the .
-St Georges Basin has excellent boating facilities, including the Sussex Inlet and Basin Yacht Club, which holds races and regattas year-round.
+Voyage down the sheltered waters of Currambene Creek on Jervis Bay Wild's Pontoon Boat, or explore the inlets south of Jervis Bay by hiring a boat, kayak or stand-up paddle board from the Sussex Inlet Marine Centre.
+St Georges Basin has excellent boating facilities.
+The Sussex Inlet and Basin Yacht Club holds races and regattas year-round.

-Harbour and deep sea fishing is abundant in Ulladulla, a commercial fishing harbour since the 1800s, famous for its annual ‘Blessing of the Fleet’ festival.
-Jump on a deep sea charter for a chance to catch marlin, tuna, or jewfish with Ulladulla Fishing Charters.
-Freshwater enthusiasts should head to Tallowa Dam in the Kangaroo Valley and the Danjera Dam and the upper Shoalhaven River.
+Another top spot for deep sea fishing is Ulladulla, a commercial fishing harbour since the 1800s and famous for its annual Blessing of the Fleet festival.
+Jump on a deep sea charter with Ulladulla Fishing Charters for a chance to catch marlin, tuna or jewfish.
+Freshwater enthusiasts should head to Tallowa Dam and the upper Shoalhaven River.

 Throw a line in at Lake Conjola, Lake Tabourie and Burrill Lake – a relaxed option for those who want to make a day of it fishing from a kayak or tinny.
 St Georges Basin is a sheltered South Coast estuary which teems with bream, flathead and tailor.
 Exploring the edges by boat is best.